 The proposed habitat compensation for the Boxwood Connector project includes the construction of a naturalized public area including riparian planting, and will serve as a detention pond during storm events.
 The project has been carefully designed to improve the function of many environmentally sensitive features that have been previously disturbed from historic impacts.

-Below is an old photograph included in one of the environmental reports.
-Photo courtesy of the BC Archives.
-Photograph year 1958.
+Below is a series of old photographs included in one of the environmental reports.
+Photos courtesy of the BC Archives.
+Photos interpretation courtesy of McElhanney Consulting Engineers.

 Significant geotechnical investigations have been conducted on the project site.
 Beneath the top surface is an assortment of materials and conditions including layers of historic mining waste and construction fills, layers of organic peat and soft soils, and layers of compact to dense native soils.